Tees-Swale Programme Manager

 Applicants should hold a degree or equivalent in a conservation, environmental or heritage management related subject and have substantial experience of successfully managing complex multi-partner projects relating to the conservation of natural beauty or land management.

-The post will be based in Stanhope, in County Durham, with the need for travel throughout the programme area.
+The post will be based in Stanhope, in County Durham (with flexibility for a degree of remote working), with the need for travel throughout the programme area.
 The postholder will be employed by Durham County Council on behalf of the AONB Partnership.

 To arrange to discuss the post, please contact Chris Woodley-Stewart, Director, North Pennines AONB Partnership at firstname.lastname@example.org or Gary Smith, Director of Conservation and Community, Yorkshire Dales National Park Authority email@example.com